-Student pleads guilty over racist chants

-A law student has pleaded guilty to harassment over racist chanting caught on camera at Nottingham Trent University.
+Racist chants 'banter', claims student

+A law student who described a chant of "we hate the blacks" as banter between friends has admitted racial harassment.

-Rufaro Chisango filmed people chanting "we hate the blacks" outside her room in a halls of residence on 5 March.
+Rufaro Chisango filmed people shouting racist terms outside her room in a halls of residence at Nottingham Trent University on 5 March.

-Joe Tivnan, from The Parklands in Erdington, Birmingham, has admitted racially or religiously aggravated harassment.

-The 19-year-old said he was "truly sorry" for the distress he had caused.
+Joe Tivnan, who pleaded guilty at Nottingham Magistrates' Court, said the chanting was "mutual repartee" with "a mixed-race friend".

 East Midlands Live: Traveller encampment at Park and Ride site; Mum's appeal to find lost teddy